James Talarico

 Close

-As a Presbyterian and a progressive, Talarico has championed abortion rights, increased education funding, gaining national recognition for framing progressive policies through his Christian faith.[2]
 In 2025, he announced his candidacy for the United States Senate in 2026.
-He defeated U.S. Representative Jasmine Crockett in the Democratic primary and will face either John Cornyn or Ken Paxton in the general election, pending a runoff election.
+He defeated U.S. representative Jasmine Crockett in the Democratic primary and will face the Republican nominee, Texas Attorney General Ken Paxton in the general election.

 Early life and education

-Talarico was born on May 17, 1989, in Round Rock, Texas, to Tamara Causey.[a]
-She left James's father, an abusive alcoholic, when he was seven weeks old, and a few months later she married Mark Talarico, who adopted James.[4]
-Talarico attended Round Rock ISD schools and graduated from McNeil High School in Williamson County, Texas.
-At McNeil, he competed in speech and debate.
-He also acted in school theater, once playing Danny Zuko in Grease.[1]
-Talarico's maternal grandfather was a Baptist preacher.[5]
+James Talarico was born James Dell Collins in Round Rock, Texas on May 17, 1989, to Tamara (née Causey) and Steve Collins.[2][3]
+Tamara left Steve, an abusive alcoholic, when James was seven weeks old.
+A few months later she married Mark Talarico, who adopted James and gave him his surname.[4]
+Talarico attended Round Rock ISD schools and graduated from McNeil High School in Williamson County, Texas, where he competed in speech and debate.
+He also acted in the school's drama productions, including playing Danny Zuko in Grease.[1]
+Talarico's maternal grandfather, Jimmy Causey, was a Baptist preacher at several churches in South Texas.[5][6]

-Talarico earned a Bachelor of Arts degree in government from the University of Texas at Austin, where he organized students for tuition relief.[6][7]
-He later earned a Master of Education degree in education policy from the Harvard Graduate School of Education.[8]
-While a member of the Texas House of Representatives, Talarico earned his Master of Divinity at Austin Presbyterian Theological Seminary.[9][10][11]
+Before earning his Bachelor of Arts degree in government from the University of Texas at Austin, he organized students for tuition relief.[7][8]
+Talarico later earned a Master of Education degree in education policy from the Harvard Graduate School of Education[9] and went on to receive a Master of Divinity degree at Austin Presbyterian Theological Seminary.[10][11][12]

 Career